microsoft/BotBuilder-Samples/samples/javascript_nodejs/86.bot-authentication-fic/README.md

 - For a new bot
   - Create Azure App and Bot
     - Create App Registration
-      - This can be either Single or Multi tenant.
+      - This should be Single Tenant (Currently, FIC feature is supported in single tenant bots only).
       - Record the Application and Tenant ID's.
       - To create trust using the FIC, we need to link the managed identity to the App Registration.
 On the App Registration:
         - Click on the add credential under **Certificates & Secrets**, **Federated credentials**
-        - On the Add a credential page, select the Federated credential scenario as **Customer Managed Keys**.
+        - On the Add a credential page, select the Federated credential scenario as **Managed Identity**.
         - Select the managed identity that you created in the previous step.
         - Enter name for the credential and click on Add.